 Any messages posted to the list are subject to the JISCMail acceptable use policy, which states that users should avoid “engaging in unreasonable behaviour, or disrupting the general flow of discussion on a list” (see bottom of this page for more details).

 Posting a message:

 To post a message to all the people currently subscribed to the list, send an email to: MECCSA@JISCMAIL.AC.UK

-Please note that you have to send messages from the email you are subscribed to the list with in order for your email to be posted.
+Please note that you have to send messages from the email address with which you are subscribed to the list in order for your email to be posted.
 The list does not accept attachments, so everything must be in the body of the email.

-To post a message on the list if you are not a subscriber (subject to approval), please get in touch with Einar Thorsen.
+To post a message on the list if you are not a subscriber (subject to approval), please get in touch with Elizabeth Poole.